imor/polyglot/README.md

 #### find(fen, bookFile, findBest)
 find takes a fen string and a book file path and looks up the hash in the book file.
 If findBest is true it returns the best move according to the weight otherwise it returns a random move with the given hash.
+The chance of a random move being returned is in proportion to its weight.
 If no move is found it returns an empty string.

 #### hash(fen)